lengocanh2005it/lengocanh2005it/README.md

 I specialize in **Backend Development**, with my main tech stack being **NestJS, Spring Boot and ASP.NET**.
 I have strong knowledge of **Microservices Architecture**, **Code Optimization**, and **Software Design Principles**, including **OOP, Functional Programming, SOLID, and DRY**.
 Besides Backend, I am also self-learning **Frontend Development, Cloud, and CI/CD** to become a **Fullstack Developer** in the future.
 I have experience working with **databases** like PostgreSQL, MongoDB, and MySQL, as well as tools like **Redis and Docker**.

-If my skills match your job requirements, please feel free to contact me.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lengocanh2005it&label=Profile%20views&color=0e75b6&style=flat" alt="lengocanh2005it" /> </p>

 - 🔭 I’m primarily a **Backend Developer**, but I also work on **Fullstack projects.**